Valentinetemi/Delly--Cake-Website/README.md

-# 🎂 Delly Cake – Modern Bakery Website
+# 🎂 Delly Cke – Modern Bakery Website

 **Delly Cake** is a modern and responsive bakery website built with **Next.js**, **Tailwind CSS**, and **TypeScript**.
 It presents an elegant digital storefront for cakes and pastries, showcasing beautiful designs, smooth animations, and a clean user experience.